 - Vegan Peanut Butter Balls

-If you love dark chocolate, you’ll want to give a vegan chocolate truffle a try.
+If you love dark chocolate, you’ll want to give these vegan truffles a try.

 Chocolate Vegan Truffles